Hitting Scammers Hard with ML-Based Fraud Detection Systems

 The Benefits of Using Machine Learning for Fraud Detection

 Less financial and reputational losses – aren’t those the ultimate benefits of assembling a better fraud detection system?
 Yes, but those two factors can be further quantified.
-A recent fraud analytics states that ML-powered fraud detection systems can improve detection accuracy rates by 90% and reduce fraud investigation time by 70%.
+A recent fraud analytics case study from Capgemini states that ML-powered fraud detection systems can improve detection accuracy rates by 90% and reduce fraud investigation time by 70%.

 Furthermore, there are plenty of other niche fraud detection machine learning use cases that are delivering major results for different FIs.

 KYC and account opening.
-One of the has reduced the false declines for good customers by 50% after switching from manual review process to ML-based one while gaining a 70% increase in new application approvals without experiencing any additional fraud pressure.
+One of the top-10 retail banks in the US has reduced the false declines for good customers by 50% after switching from manual review process to ML-based one while gaining a 70% increase in new application approvals without experiencing any additional fraud pressure.

 - A 33% reduction in false declines